vtan05/Kadenze-Tensorflow1-Exercises/README.md

 This repository contains assignments for the Kadenze Course: Creative Applications of Deep Learning with TensorFlow I

-Session 1: Introduction to TensorFlow
+Session 1: Introduction to Tensorflow
-- Teaches you how to preprocess your data and apply convolution to different kernels
+- Teaches how to preprocess your data and apply convolution to different kernels
+- Dataset used for this session was from Caltech 101

+Session 2: Training a Network w/ Tensorflow
+- Teaches how to create a deep neural network
+- Discusses the different parameters in Tensorflow (ex.
+Optimizations, Cost Functions, Activation Functions, etc.)
+- Apply creative thinking in using neural networks in images
 - Dataset used for this session was from Caltech 101

  ## References